LyleScott/Fail2BanLocations/README.md

 Fail2BanGoogleMap
 =================

-Map the locations of hosts logged or emailed by fail2ban.
+Output the locations of hosts logged or emailed by fail2ban to a JSON file so that they can easily be mapped.
+See the below example for more info.

 I didn't create a proper installable module, so bare with me on the (still quick) setup process.